-They spend a lot of time in campgrounds, and head to where the weather is good and look for interesting places to stop.
+They spend a lot of time in campgrounds minivan camping, and head to where the weather is good and look for interesting places to stop.

-“We really like hiking and biking, so we do that, but we also work when we travel,” said Tamara.
-“It’s important for us to have cell services and its nice to have a campground with electricity so we can charge our laptops.”
+“We really like hiking and biking, so we do that, but we also work when we travel in our minivan camper,” said Tamara.
+“It’s important for us to have cell services and it’s nice to have a campground with electricity so we can charge our laptops.”

 When the couple gets tired of the minivan camper conversion, they stay in Airbnbs (if you’re new to Airbnb, click the link to get $40 credit from me) to catch up on work.
-Tamara does public relations for non-profits and Chris has an e-commerce business.
+Tamara does public relations for non-profits and Chris has an e-commerce business, all from their minivan camper conversion.

 They also use the website Trusted Housesitters, where you can stay for free and watch over someone’s pets.

 “The first one we did was in Cedar City, Utah,” Chris said.
 “We were taking care of someone’s house and their little Pomeranian, three cats and four chickens.
 We were right next to Zion National Park and did some good hiking.”

-“We also did a short on in Albuequerque with three dogs,” Tamara added.
+“We also did a short stay in Albuquerque with three dogs,” Tamara added.
 “It was nice being in a neighborhood versus a touristy area.
 Our favorite one was when we took care of a farm in Asheville, North Carolina.
 It was exciting and different from our life in San Francisco.
 We’d get up in the morning and spend two hours taking care of over 100 chickens, geese, ducks, goats and a couple of dogs.
 It was so much fun.
 We got to learn how to milk goats and in the evening we’d collect eggs and put the chickens away.”

 “There were chicks; we were hatching eggs,” Chris said.